 UI Represents an interim grade in credit-bearing seminars, independent work courses, or research courses if these courses extend beyond the normal limits of a semester or summer session.
 This grade signifies that the quality of the student’s academic work was unsatisfactory during the applicable term.
 All UI grades must be replaced by a regular final letter grade prior to the Qualifying Examination or Final Examination for doctoral students or prior to graduation in all other cases (see Section 5.1.2.3).
 As a temporary mark, UI carries no credit hours or quality points.
 [US: 5/3/2010]

-UN Represents a final grade in courses carrying no academic credit, in graduate residence courses, for which a student has done unsatisfactory work or has failed to do a reasonable amount of work.
+UN Represents a final grade in courses carrying no academic credit or in courses used for residency credit or dissertation/thesis credit, for which a student has done unsatisfactory work or has failed to do a reasonable amount of work.
 It is valued at zero (0) quality points and zero (0) credit hours.
 [US: 1/14/02; US: 4/10/2006]

 XE Represents failure in a course due to an academic offense.
 It is valued at zero (0) quality points and zero (0) credit hours. .
 The repeat option may not be exercised for any course in which the grade of XE was received.
 A grade of XE normally may not be changed to a W by retroactive withdrawal, except upon appeal to the University Appeals Board as prescribed by University Senate Rules.